AliceO2Group/QualityControl/README.md

 ### Configuration

 __Fraction of data__
-The Data Sampling takes 1% of the events by default.
-Edit $QUALITY_CONTROL/readoutDataSampling.json to change it.
+The Data Sampling tries to take 100% of the events by default.
+Edit $QUALITY_CONTROL/readoutDataSampling.json
+to change it.
 Look for the parameter `fraction` that is set to 1.

 __Port__